 However, the nature of Paul’s admonition reveals that he felt the believers at Corinth should have grown by the time of his writing.
 Those at Corinth who were genuinely saved had sufficient time and opportunity to grow, yet they had failed to do so.
-For whatever reason they hadn’t experienced normal spiritual growth and were still walking in the flesh, lacking the vital component of a fruitful Christian life.
-They hadn’t yet learned to, “walk in newness of life” (Rom.6:4).
+For whatever reason they hadn’t experienced normal spiritual growth and were still walking in the flesh.
+They hadn’t yet learned, or failed to apply, the basic doctrines necessary to “walk in newness of life” (Rom.6:4).

 So "then", So "now"

 The tragic situation which occasioned Paul’s rebuke to the Church at Corinth is similar to the crisis we face today, only on a massive scale.